 - Upload new builds from Xcode.

-To make sure you’re not violating any of Apple’s guidelines, make sure to carefully read through Apple’s App Store Review Guidelines: apple.co/1lz8Lit.
-Apple also provides a helpful list of common app rejection reasons, which you can use as a checklist before submitting: apple.co/2ltWgeB.
+To ensure you’re not violating any of Apple’s guidelines, carefully read through Apple’s App Store Review Guidelines.
+Apple also provides a helpful list of common app rejection reasons.
+Use it as a checklist before submitting.